ajhager/copycat/README.txt

 Issues
 ------

-Need to add all description testers to nodes.
 The entire project needs a revamp for consistency and style.
 Having slipnodes in the global slipnet module level ruins enscapulation.
 Similarly there is a problem with using the default global random instance.
+Need to start thinking about multiplatform packaging.
+Need to create both text and GUI tutorial/overview.